pivotalexperimental/jelly/README.markdown

     });

-Jelly will automatically execute the `index` function when the Rails app runs the `FunController#index` action.
+Jelly will automatically execute the `index` function when the Rails app runs the `StoriesController#index` action.
 Lets continue the example by adding more Javascript functions that map to the `new` and `show` Rails actions.
-We can also specify an `all` function, which will be executed on all actions in the `FunController`.
+We can also specify an `all` function, which will be executed on all actions in the `StoriesController`.

-    Jelly.add("Fun", {
+    Jelly.add("Stories", {

       index: function() {
         $('a.clickme').click(function() {